An appraisal is a thought process that concludes an opinion of value.

 To fight inflated property taxes.

-A third-party home inspector will judge the structure of the home, from the roof to the bottom.
+A third-party home inspector will evaluate the structure of the house, from the roof to the bottom.

 Appraisals use similar sales which are valid resources.

-The appraisal report will also contain location and construction values.
+The appraisal report will also include area and building values.

 Delivering a defensible and careful analysis, an appraisal will give a clear opinion of value.